Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Geometry of the fundamental groups

 The following sufficient condition of quasi-isometry is due to Milnor and Svarc.
-It is sometimes called the Fundamental Lemma of Geometric Group Theory.
+It is sometimes called the Fundamental Lemma of Geometric Group Theory \cite[Proposition~I.8.19]{bridson-haefliger}.

 \begin{theorem} [Milnor-Svarc] Let $(X,d)$ be a geodesic metric space and $G$ a finitely generated group acting on $X$ by isometries, i.e., $ d(gx, gy)= d(x, y) $.
-Let $x_0\in X$ and suppose that: \begin{enumerate} [\rm (i)] \item The action is cobounded: there exists $R > 0$ such that the translates of the ball $B(x_0, R)$ cover $X$, i.e.,
+Let $x_0\in X$ and assume: \begin{enumerate} [\rm (i)] \item (cobounded action) there exists $R > 0$ such that translates of $B(x_0, R)$ cover $X$, i.e.,